Retirement Savings Plan (RSP) - Individual RIP

 • Financial performance of investments

-• Amount of charges levied
+• Amount of fees charged

-• Conditions for transferring the plan.
+• Conditions for transferring plan.

 In addition, if you transfer a company PER to an individual PER, you can also pay: